Advanced Transportation Infrastructure Center (ATIC)

 Workforce Areas of Interest

 Through internship programs, civil engineering students are hired to be trained on real engineering projects.
-The interns learn required technical skills such as use of engineering software, preparing documents, and presenting their design to the public.
+The interns learn required technical skills, along with interpersonal engineering communication.

-With the increasing potential of UAS in transportation infrastructure inspection and construction monitoring, the corresponding workforce is utilizing and incorporating autonomous systems, e.g., AI, robotics, etc, to work more efficiently.
+With the increasing demand for autonomy in infrastructure management, the corresponding workforce is utilizing and incorporating autonomous systems, e.g., AI, robotics, etc., to work more efficiently.